cloudxabide/Mr_MeeseEKS/README.md

 [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/) handles a *SIGNIFICANT* amount of "undiferentiated heavy lifting" that is involved with Kubernetes.

-Examples of Amazon EKS advantages:
+Amazon EKS advantages - a few that I find compelling:
 * Installation of Kubernetes
 * Operation and Maintenance of the Kubernetes cluster
 * Management of the Kubernetes control-plane